Monument Fire

 The Monument Fire (formerly known as the Panther Fire) was a wildfire west of Big Bar in Shasta-Trinity National Forest, Trinity County, California in the United States.
 The fire, which was started by a lightning strike, was first reported on July 30, 2021.
-The communities of Big Flat, Big Bar, Del Loma, and Cedar Flat are evacuated.
-Highway 299 is closed in the area.
-The fire has destroyed four structures, including three homes.
-As of the evening of October 27, the fire has burned 223,124 acre and is fully contained.
+The communities of Big Flat, Big Bar, Del Loma, and Cedar Flat were evacuated, and Highway 299 was closed in the area.
+The fire destroyed four structures, including three homes.
+By the evening of October 27, the fire had burned 223,124 acre and was fully contained, and is the fifteenth-largest fire in modern California history.

-Events
+Progression

 July

 The Monument Fire was first reported burning west of Big Bar in Shasta-Trinity National Forest around 6:00 PM on July 30, 2021.
 The cause of the fire was a lightning strike.
 The fire was first called the Panther Fire.
 Its name was changed by August 1 to the Monument Fire.

 August

 By August 1, the fire had burned over 1000 acre.
 Evacuation warnings were put in place for Del Loma and Big Bar and a portion of Highway 299 was closed three hours due to the fire's growth.

 The Monument Fire began burning in the fire scar of the 2008 Cedar Fire on August 2.
 Mandatory evacuations were put in place for Big Bar, Del Loma, and Cedar Flat on August 2.
 Warnings were also put in place for Burnt Ranch.
 An evacuation center as opened in Weaverville and Willow Creek, California.
 Overnight into August 4, four spot fires were established on the north side of the Trinity River and Highway 299.
 A rock slide blocked parts of Highway 299 near Snyder Bar.
 This caused a delay in resources accessing the west side of the fire.
 Phone and internet was also reported out in Big Bar.
 Power lines were de-energized by PG&E for Big Bar on the morning of August 5 due to concerns about the fire's proximity to power infrastructure.
 Big Bar was finally placed under mandatory evacuation in the early evening.
 Additional evacuation warnings were also put in place for Helena, Junction City, Coopers Bar, Red Hill and Canyon Creek.
 In addition to burning in the Cedar Fire scar, the Monument Fire began burning in the scars of the 2012 Flat Fire and the 2015 River Complex.
 By August 7, it was confirmed that at least four structures had burned in Big Flat, specifically one commercial and three homes.
 That same day, the North Coast Unified Air Quality Management District announced an air quality smoke advisory for Weaverville, describing the air quality as "hazardous" and "worse than anticipated."